Flying in windy conditions

 Automated landing

 After back transition, WingtraOne orientates itself so that the top cover is facing into the wind.
 The WingtraOne will continue to naturally turn into the headwind dynamically to guarantee a smooth landing.
-This is why it might turn around its vertical axis during descent.drone-movement
+This is why it might turn around its vertical axis during descent.
+The transition height should be at least 30 m so that the drone can align itself into the wind.
+If the transition height is lower the drone does not have enough time to align correctly and tipping chances are increased.

 Automated landing is strongly recommended!
 Only switch to manual if the drone is about to collide with obstacles or people, or if the drone is no longer on the desired path!